notvillers/GoDaddyAPI-dyndns/README.md

 If you do not have or do not want to access a DynDNS service, this solution can help you survive.

+> [!NOTE]
+> GoDaddy DNS API integration is coming, so it will be able to work without any interference.

 ### login.txt
 On the first run, if you do not have the **login.txt** in the running/working directory, The script will generate an empty one.
 It is necessary for the email sending and should look like this:

 ```
 sender@example_mail.com